Sheddie, let’s talk paint! 🖌️

 Can I paint my shed two-tone?

-You may have gone for a two-tone colour on your building (we charge £120 for this), which means you’ll need to purchase two different colours of Sadolin paint for your second coat.
+You may have gone for a two-tone colour on your building (there is an additional charge for this), which means you’ll need to purchase two different colours of Sadolin paint for your second coat.

 You’ll usually only have to purchase a one litre tin to cover the colour of the trims of your shed.